Keyboard shortcuts

 Starting a New Project

-The simplest way to get a Cloesce project up and running is to use the create-cloesce template.
+The fastest way to get a Cloesce project up and running is to use the create-cloesce template.

 Prerequisites